Visa information & OkIP Invitation Letter

-- Applicants should provide proof of “binding” ties to their residence abroad such as documentation of the following: family ties in home country or country of legal permanent residency, property ownership, bank accounts, employment contract or statement from employer showing that position will continue after the visit to the United States.
+- Applicants should provide proof of “binding” ties to their residence abroad, such as documentation of the following: family ties in their home country or country of legal permanent residency, property ownership, bank accounts, employment contract, or statement from employer showing that position will continue after the visit to the United States.

 - Visa applications are more likely to be successful in a visitor’s home country than in a third country.